AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

 Flocs, Fractals, Forces, and Fluidized Suspensions Introduction
 ****************************************************************

 The physics of flocs, fractals, fluids, and forces define the processes of flocculation, flocnets, lamellar sedimentation, and filters.
 The chemical bonds that hold flocs together determine the maximum diameter that a floc can grow to in the fluid shear of a flocculator.
-The force of gravity is also strong enough to break flocs and determines the maximum size that a floc can grow to on planet earth or, for that matter, in the flocnet that forms in the bottom of the AguaClara clarifiers.
+The force of gravity is strong enough to break flocs and determines the maximum size that a floc can grow to on planet earth or, for that matter, in the flocnet that forms in the bottom of the AguaClara clarifiers.
+The maximum diameter that a floc can grow to without being pulled apart by gravity sets a maximum terminal velocity for flocs and that has direct implications for the maximum upflow velocity than can be used in upflow clarifiers.

 The three forces of chemical bonds, gravity, and shear can be grouped into two dimensionless parameters that will define the relationships between floc size, floc density, and these forces.

 Characteristic Core Particle
 ============================